Bulgaria–Ukraine relations: Present day

 Bulgaria supported the Ukrainian position following the 2014 annexation of Crimea by the Russian Federation and the subsequent War in Donbass, with Bulgarian President Rumen Radev calling the annexation a violation of international law.
 Bulgaria became a strong supporter of Ukraine after the country was invaded by Russia in 2022.
 The country accepted up to 500,000 Ukrainian refugees fleeing the war.
 Bulgarian Prime Minister Kiril Petkov visited Kyiv in April 2022 as a show of support to the country.
 Bulgaria became a critical supplier of diesel, weapons and ammunition to Ukraine in the early stages of the war, and Bulgaria took a leading role in the imposition of sanctions against Russia on the initiative of Prime Minister Petkov and Finance Minister Assen Vassilev during a meeting with other EU delegates.
 Bulgarian weapons factories have also been repairing damaged Ukrainian tanks.

+In June 2026, Bulgaria’s Defence Minister Dimitar Stoyanov said the country would no longer provide weapons to Ukraine, stating that further deliveries were not planned and calling for negotiations between Russia and Ukraine to end the war.
+He described the conflict as a war of attrition in which additional weapons would only result in further loss of life.
+Stoyanov also noted that Ukraine had not submitted any new requests for arms since 8 May 2026 and that Bulgaria’s available stockpiles had fallen below minimum levels, meaning no further supplies would be provided.

 Economic ties

 Bulgarian exports to Ukraine vary in the range of 250–350 million euros per year.
 The principal Bulgarian exports to Ukraine are fertilizers, pharmaceuticals, machinery and electrical products.
 In terms of Ukrainian exports, they hover around 500–600 million euros per year.
 Ukrainian exports to Bulgaria are concentrated in concentrated in semi-finished products of iron or non-alloy steels, sunflower and ammonia.